NixOS/nix.dev/source/tutorials/nix-language.md

 Also known as “`let` expression” or “`let` binding”

-`let` expressions allow assigning names to values for repeated use.
+`let` expressions allow assigning names to values for scoped use.

 Example: